 RUA AUGUSTA & PRACA DOS RESTAURADORES

+This area is perfect for lunch or dinner while crowds fill the other Instagrammable spots in Lisbon.
 If you are looking for food, you will find plenty of options in this area right near Casa Do Alentejo.
-You have the plaza, and then surrounding the plaza are plenty of restaurant options.
+You have the plaza, and plenty of restaurant options along side streets.
 We wandered down Rua das Portas de Santo Antao one day and found it hard to choose a place because there were so many options.

 The next day we decided to walk down Rua Augusta to find food and a certain ice cream shop.
 Rua Augusta allows foot traffic only, so restaurants along the side of the road also set up outdoor seating in the middle of the road.
 Since the weather was nice, we decided to eat outdoors at one of the many Portuguese restaurants.
 You can also find plenty of places to buy the famous pastel de nata along the street.

 I will warn you that this area is full of drugs like marijuana and cocaine.
-We had many people (at least 15 – 20) approach us to sell us drugs as we walked down the street looking for food.
+We had many people (at least 15 – 20) approach us to sell us drugs as we walked down Rua Augusta looking for food.
 Many took a simple no and walked away, but some were more pushy, taking offense when you turned them down.
 We decided to eat outdoors, but at least three or four more people approached us while we were sitting down eating.
 One of them began mocking us when we turned him down.
 The restaurant did nothing to keep them away.
-It was not a pleasant experience for dining, and I would probably choose indoor dining if we returned to the area.
+It was not a pleasant experience for dining, and I would probably choose indoor dining if we ate on Rua Augusta again.

-Yes, I am giving a heading to a gelato shop.
-I eat ice cream in every country we visit, and I could not pass up rose-shaped gelato cones.
+Yes, one of my Instagrammable places in Lisbon is a gelato shop.
+I eat ice cream or gelato in every country we visit, and I could not pass up rose-shaped gelato cones at Amorino Baixa.
 Amorino Baixa is on Rua Augusta and near the Arco da Rua Augusta.
 The gelato appears as if it is rose petals inside the cone.
 If you want pictures with your cone, take them quickly or have a plan to get to the place you want pictures quickly as it will melt.
 We had a few extra minutes thanks to the cooler weather in winter, but summer would make it an extra challenge.
 The gelato is not only pretty, it was good!

 ASCENSOR DA GLORIA & LOOKOUT

-From Rua Augusta and Praca dos Restauradores, it was a short walk to the funicular.
+From Rua Augusta and Praca dos Restauradores, it was a short walk to this popular funicular.
 You have a choice to ride or walk to the top.
 While we rode up, we walked back down.
 Graffiti and street art covers the walls along the tracks.
 Since tickets are round trip, we gave our tickets to someone else at the top and walked down to take in the artwork.
-Be careful as it can be a slippery walk if the path is at all wet.
+Be careful though – it can be a slippery walk if the path is at all wet.

 At the top of the funicular, if you look to the right, you will see a park and a lookout area.
 This it the Sao Pedro de Alcantara Garden.
 It provides a wonderful view of Lisbon and a good starting point to walk around Bairro Alto.